Skip to content

 How hard is Cnoc Coinnich?

-Cnoc Coinnich is rated 2/5 (moderate) on the OutdoorSCOT scale.
-The standard route covers about 11km with 700m of ascent and takes most walkers 3-5 hours.
+We grade Cnoc Coinnich at 2/5, which puts it in moderate territory.
+The usual route is around 11km with 700m of climbing; allow 3-5 hours.
 Terrain: Forestry tracks and a rebuilt path cover the lower slopes — kept up by the Forest Park.

-Standard parking is at NN272039 near Oban.
+Standard parking is at NN272039.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

 The standard good-weather months for Cnoc Coinnich are April, May, June, July, August, September, October.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.